MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-3-create-a-matching-game.md

 - Make a timer that counts down and then fires an event exactly once after being started.

-hen you finish, your app should look similar to the following image:
+When you finish, your app should look similar to the following image:

 ![Game that you create in this tutorial](../ide/media/express_finishedgame.png)